yrsegal/rejuvenation-modpack/README.md

 - AutoSpeedUpBattles.rb
   The game will always speed up at the start of battles, then return to the state it was in prior to the battle.
 - BetterBattleUI.rb
   Show types and stat boosts visually in battle.
+In addition:
+  Hitting the "back" button when selecting a command in battle will move your cursor over "Run".
+  There's a keybind for Q (which is L) in wild battle to throw the last ball you've used.
 - CleanerPrismPower.rb
   Makes a Rejuvenation-exclusive ability cleaner.
+- DeleteEndWaits.rb (depends on 0000.injection.rb)
+  Generally remove end-of-message waits, whichcan cause you to accidentally select an option when you didn't mean to.
+- FLHUDStatus.rb
+  Makes the in-menu party HUD show if a Pokemon is statused.
 - HiddenPowerInSummary.rb
   Hidden Power, Revelation Dance, and such all display their correct type in summaries and move listings.
 - ItemRadar.rb (depends on 0000.injection.rb)